securegns/notes/terraform_scripts.md

-3 linux VMs in a vnet in Azure
+3 linux VMs in a vnet in Azure, username gns, pasword Password"123
 ```
 terraform {
   required_version = ">= 1.0.0"